AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/retrieve-access.md

 * Understand at a high level what Cloud Manager is.
 * Have retrieved your credentials to access the AEM git so you can commit your customizations.

+## Responsible Role {#responsible-role}

+This part of the journey applies to the front-end developer.

 ## Requirements {#requirements}

 The Quick Site Creation tool allows front-end developers to work independently without and knowledge of AEM or how it is set up.
-However, the AEM administrator must onboard the front-end developer into the project team as well as provide you with some required information.
+However, the Cloud Manager administrator must onboard the front-end developer into the project team and the AEM administrator must provide you with some required information.
 Make sure that you have the following information before continuing.

+* From the AEM administrator:
-* Theme source files to customize provided by the administrator
+  * Theme source files to customize
-* Path to an example page to use as a base of reference provided by the administrator
+  * Path to an example page to use as a base of reference
-* Proxy user credentials to test your customizations against live AEM content provided by the administrator
+  * Proxy user credentials to test your customizations against live AEM content
-* Front-end design requirements provided by the administrator
+  * Front-end design requirements
+* From the Cloud Manager administrator:
-* A welcome email from Cloud Manager informing you of access.
+  * A welcome email from Cloud Manager informing you of access

-If you are missing any of these items, please contact the AEM administrator.
+If you are missing any of these items, please contact the AEM administrator or Cloud Manager administrator.

 It is assumed that the front-end developer has extensive experience with front-end development workflows as well as common tools installed including: